pdee/pdee/python-modes/xemacs-lp-python-mode/doc/commands-python-mode.rst

 ----------------------------------
 Send class at point to Python2.7 interpreter.

+Switch to output buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'.

 py-execute-class-python2\.7-noswitch
 ------------------------------------
 Send class at point to Python2.7 interpreter.

+Keep current buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-class-python2\.7-dedicated
 -------------------------------------
-Send class at point to Python2.7 interpreter.
+Send class at point to Python2.7 unique interpreter.

 py-execute-class-python2\.7-dedicated-switch
 --------------------------------------------
-Send class at point to Python2.7 interpreter.
+Send class at point to Python2.7 unique interpreter and switch to result.

 py-execute-class-jython
 -----------------------